elifintizamoglu/FlightSearchApi/src/main/java/com/elifintizam/FlightSearchApi/README.md

 ## API Usage

-All operation paths, flight search requests, and responses were added as screenshots from Swagger.
-Other requests will be described.
+Operation paths, flight search requests, and responses were added as screenshots from Swagger.
+Other requests is described.

 To try requests yourself, please clone this repository to your computer, open it in your IDE, and download dependencies by running the following command for Linux / macOS:
 ```bash